koor-tech/demo-gitops/kubernetes-cluster-demo/setup-demo.md

 rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.
 ```

 #### 4. Setup your cluster

 Inside the terraform folder you could find a file called `terraform.tfvars.example` use that file to set up your cluster as you need
 ```console
 $ cp terraform.tfvars.example terraform.tfvars
 ```

-KSD can run in different clusters but here are the minimum requirements expected in a production environment:
+KSD is versatile and can run on various clusters, yet in a production environment,
+the following are the essential minimum requirements:

  - 3 Nodes in control plane
    - 4 CPU
    - 8 GB RAM
  - 3 Nodes on data/worker nodes
    - 8 CPU
    - 16 GB RAM
- - Calico as CNI
+ - Calico as CNI (Other CNI plugins work pretty well)

 #### 4. Validate your changes

 Run `terraform plan` to examine what changes will be applied in your infrastructure
 ```console
 $ terraform plan